- CREATING WITH LUCIDCHART

 However, their executive team wondered how they could ensure that information was also available in Salesforce, where it could be tracked and used to target accounts.
 Clarabridge reached out to Lucidchart and discovered the company was already working on a solution specifically designed for sales teams that included an integration with Salesforce.
-Realizing this solution provided the exact functionality they were looking for, Clarabridge purchased the Lucidchart Sales Solution and has been reaping the benefits ever since.
+Realizing this solution provided the exact functionality they were looking for, Clarabridge purchased Lucidchart and has been reaping the benefits ever since.

 The team creates their account maps in Lucidchart, and thanks to the integration with Salesforce, the maps are also centrally managed and stored in Salesforce account records, keeping all account information in a central location and allowing anyone to quickly come up to speed.
 Any changes made to an account map in Lucidchart, such as adding new contacts, is instantly reflected in Salesforce and vice versa.

 "One of the big opportunities in using Lucidchart is that everyone can see the account maps.
 Instead of having to share it with individuals, you can just click right into the account in Salesforce and view it."

 And these maps aren’t just used during business reviews—their value begins far before.
 They are critical throughout the lifecycle of a deal in order to provide everyone involved with visibility into the account and its progression.

 Sales reps: Understanding the lay of the land